 - At least a week of casual clothing suitable for local daytime and evening temperatures

-- Laundry supplies
+- Laundry detergent

 Patients who smoke find their nicotine intake skyrockets in rehab.
 If a person usually smokes ten cigarettes a day or fewer, they may need up to one pack per day.
 A large part of the day will be taken up by individual and group therapy, recreational activities, and meetings, but there is still a lot of free time.
-Patients are often outside chain-smoking and socializing when there isn’t a lot going on at the center.
+Patients are often outside chain-smoking and socializing when there isn’t a lot going on at the addiction center.
 Slippers are very convenient because one doesn’t feel like tying their shoes every time they go outside for a smoke or to chat.